MQA audio: what is the audio streaming technology? How can you get it?

 How can you listen to MQA?

-Now we're several years into its existence, there's plenty of it.
+Now that we're several years into its existence, there's plenty of it.
 Many digital hardware manufacturers have licensed the technology, so it can be found on the spec sheets of many digital products – DACs, streamers, streaming systems and the like.

 The Pioneer XDP-100R and Onkyo DP-X1 were among the first MQA-compatible portable audio players, and that's since been expanded to include various players from Pioneer, Onkyo, Astell & Kern and Sony – including the Award-winning Astell & Kern A&norma SR25 MkII.

-As for hi-fi kit, MQA compatibility is only going one way – up.
 MQA-supporting products include desktop and USB DACs such as AudioQuest's DragonFly Black, DragonFly Red and DragonFly Cobalt, Cambridge Audio's DacMagic 200M and iFi Zen DAC V2; music streamers like NAD C 658 and Technics SL-G700; and hi-fi systems including Dali Oberon 1 C and KEF LS50 Wireless II.
 Meridian, iFi, Arcam, Bluesound, dCS, Moon by Simaudio, Mark Levinson and Audiolab are also among MQA's product partners.
 Notable omissions on the hi-fi brand front include Linn and Chord.

 Where can you find MQA music?